42Bastian/rmac/docs/rmac.rst

      ::

        .macro Fopen file, mode
-          movs.w   \mode,-(sp)  ;push open mode
+          move.w   \mode,-(sp)  ;push open mode
           move.1   \file,-(sp)  ;push address of tile name Gemdos   $3d,8        ;do the GEMDOS call
        .endm

 The **String** macro is used to allocate storage for a string, and to place the string's address somewhere.
-The first argument should be a string or other expres- sion acceptable in a dc.b directive.
+The first argument should be a string or other expression acceptable in a ``dc.b`` directive.
 The second argument is optional; it specifies where the address of the string should be placed.
 If the second argument is omitted, the string's address is pushed onto the stack.
 The string data itself is kept in the data segment.